nissy/toever/README.md

 Install
 -----

-    $ pip install everstdin
+    $ sudo pip install everstdin

 Usage
 -----

-Standard input is sent to Evernote.
+The note of evernote will be created if standard input is passed to everstdin.

     $ echo 'Note Content' | everstdin